Menu Close

 ULLAPOOL MUSEUM

 Explore our tiny museum on West Argyle Street.
-Located in a former Thomas Telford Church, learn about Ullapool’s rich fishing heritage, emigration, our own local story of the Clearances.
+Located in a former Thomas Telford Church, learn about Ullapool’s rich fishing heritage, emigration and our own local story of the Clearances.
 The museum also hosts a highly regarded genealogy service.
-A small retail area at the entrance has an array of Scottish/local produce including internationally renowned Highland Stoneware – high quality tableware thrown and painted locally and inspired by our local landscape.
-There’s also a range of locally made beautiful textiles.
-On Market Street, just behind the Village Hall you’ll find An Talls Solais, Community Art Gallery with exhibitions and retail.
+A small retail area at the entrance has an array of Scottish/local produce including internationally renowned Highland Stoneware and a range of locally made textiles.

 ____________________________________________________________________________________________________________________________________